Current Weather

 Weather Briefing

-VFRWinnipeg / James Armstrong Richardson International Airport is currently reporting visual flight rules (VFR) conditions with broken clouds at 4,500 feet and 15 SM visibility.
-Note: This observation is 1.1 hours old and conditions may have changed.
+VFRWinnipeg / James Armstrong Richardson International Airport is currently reporting visual flight rules (VFR) conditions with clear skies.

 Wind Analysis